amendable/website/src/docs/primitives/container.md

 ## Props

-`Container` has some useful <Candour />-related props.
+`Container` has some useful <Amendable />-related props.
 The rest of the props are passed to the underlying `component`.

 | Prop                                                                              | Default     | Description                                           |